pfrackowiak01/Student_Simulator/README.md

 ---

-Game description in Polish (with screens) is called "Opis_Aplikacji_Pawel_Frackowiak.pdf"
+"Opis_Aplikacji_Pawel_Frackowiak.pdf" is the game description in Polish (with screens).